mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/developer_guide/contributing.md

 ## Supporting New Models

-To support a new model for vLLM MindSpore code repository, please note the following:
+To support a new model for vLLM-MindSpore Plugin code repository, please note the following:

 - **Follow file format and location specifications.** Model code files should be placed under the `vllm_mindspore/model_executor` directory, organized in corresponding subfolders by model type.
-- **Implement models using MindSpore interfaces with jit static graph support.** Model definitions in vLLM MindSpore must be implemented using MindSpore interfaces.
+- **Implement models using MindSpore interfaces with jit static graph support.** Model definitions in vLLM-MindSpore Plugin must be implemented using MindSpore interfaces.
 Since MindSpore's static graph mode offers performance advantages, models should support execution via @jit static graphs.
 For reference, see the [Qwen2.5](https://gitee.com/mindspore/vllm-mindspore/blob/r0.3.0/vllm_mindspore/model_executor/models/qwen2.py) implementation.
-- **Register new models in vLLM MindSpore.** After implementing the model structure, register it in vLLM MindSpore by adding it to `_NATIVE_MODELS` in `vllm_mindspore/model_executor/models/registry.py`.
+- **Register new models in vLLM-MindSpore Plugin.** After implementing the model structure, register it in vLLM-MindSpore Plugin by adding it to `_NATIVE_MODELS` in `vllm_mindspore/model_executor/models/registry.py`.
 - **Write unit tests.** New models must include corresponding unit tests.
 Refer to the [Qwen2.5 testcases](https://gitee.com/mindspore/vllm-mindspore/blob/r0.3.0/tests/st/python/cases_parallel/vllm_qwen_7b.py) for examples.

 ## Contribution Process